-As you know, Veganuary is a month long campaign which encourages people to try a plant based diet throughout January.
-Once you have made the decision to go vegan, make sure you do your research and prepare yourself for the switch, especially if you’re not accustomed to going meat-free or can’t imagine how you will survive so long without eggs or dairy!
+As you know, Veganuary is a month-long campaign encouraging people to try a plant-based diet throughout January.
+Once you have decided to go vegan, do your research and prepare yourself for the switch, especially if you’re not accustomed to going meat-free or can’t imagine how long you will survive without eggs or dairy!
 With this in mind, we have pulled together some top tips to help you prepare for Veganuary,

 - Personal health choices

 - Help reduce the impact on the environment